prezi/snakebasket/doc/usage.md

 Snakebasket
 ---
-Snakebasket is a backwards-compatible pip extension to pip.
+Snakebasket is a backwards-compatible extension to pip.
 To install snakebasket, run:
 `curl -ss -L http://href.prezi.com/snakebasket | bash -s` Once snakebasket is installed, replace `pip` with `sb` in commands.
 For example, to install a new requirement, run:
 `sb install X`